campbea/flytster-api/README.md

 ### Trips

+A trip is makes up all of the user's flights purchased at once.
+A trip can be one-way, round-trip, or multi-city.
+Each trip instance has a status dict field.
+This field represents the current status of the trip as it goes through the booking & ticketing process.
+Trips are booked with Sabre and will be ticketed through a local host agency.

+**STATUSES:**
+- `is_selected`: Defaults to true when a trip is initially created,
+- `is_confirmed`: Becomes true after passenger information is completed,
+- `is_sabre_successful`: Becomes true after Sabre booking is successful,
+- `is_purchased`: Becomes true after passenger successfully purchase ticket,
+- `is_ticketed`: Becomes true once ticketing is successful
+- `is_expired`: Becomes true once the current date equals the departure date,

 #### Create a trip

 **POST:** `/api/v1/trip/`

 **Notes:**
-- This route will be used every time a user selects a trip after a search and is on the trip's detail page.
-The next step would be for the user to select checkout, or some other button to move on to purchasing.
-This info will be saved in order to speed up the checkout process and allow the user to reference their past searches.
+- This route will be used every time a user selects a trip (The next step for the user would be inputing passenger information).
-- `trip_option` is the tripOption a user selected.
-The trip body example is a round trip from Chicago ORD to Denver DEN departing on `2016-02-16` and returning on `2016-02-17`.
+- `trip_option` is the Google QPX tripOption a user selected.
+The following trip example below is a round trip from Chicago ORD to Denver DEN departing on `2016-02-16` and returning on `2016-02-17`.
 IMPORTANT: `trip_option` must be a Google QPX tripOption and have `kind`, `id`, `slice` and `purchase` field.
 The value of `kind` must be `qpxexpress#tripOption`.

 **Body:**
 ```json